Robert D. Mare: Impact and results of the Mare Model

-Mare's work in educational attainment not only provided tools and techniques for the future to expand upon the field of educational attainment but also drew conclusions about social factors on various stages of education.
+Mare's work in educational attainment not only provided tools and techniques for the future to expand upon the field of educational attainment but also drew conclusions about social factors in various stages of education.
 One aspect of education attainment that Mare focused on was the effect of family background and socioeconomic status within a family.
-One insightful conclusion he drew was about students that leave their academics at specific stages, which he attributes is not as significantly related to family background as one may assume.
+An insightful conclusion he drew was about students that leave their academics at specific stages, which he attributes is not as significantly related to family background as one may assume.
 In particular, his research uncovered that a family with higher-valued forms of occupation, income, and the final education level of the parents tended to increase the chance of a child ending their education at an earlier stage.
 He attributed this phenomenon to the idea that students that come from higher economic status or families of more wealth do not have an obligation to study beyond what is necessary for them to participate in their jobs or desired positions.
 Interestingly, one result of Mare's research was the impact of a parent socioeconomic effect over schooling through grade progression.
-In particular, his model demonstrated that a family economic status' effect on education tended to decline over the schooling period eventually culminating in the transition between college and graduate school having no effect or even a negative effect.
+In particular, his model demonstrated that a family's economic status' effect on education tended to decline over the schooling period eventually culminating in the transition between college and graduate school having no effect or even a negative effect.
 Additionally, he also correlated that educational attrition can decrease in students from southern states, broken families, and farm backgrounds, which are historically thought to be lower socioeconomic status groups.
 This result elucidated how socioeconomic factors in the U.S. had a less significant effect on education level as higher education levels were obtained.
 Therefore, these conclusions demonstrate the socioeconomic status is vital up to a degree of education, after which it has a negative effect on education.
 This can be linked back to social mobility and how those already in positions of power can use their influence and sufficient education to obtain necessary jobs for their social status.
 However, those of lower socioeconomic status from the south, farming backgrounds, and broken homes depend on more significant schooling to raise their socioeconomic status, which is why those of lower economic status tend to result in less economical means being necessary to attend higher levels of learning due to them needing more education to achieve better positions.